crypto-org-chain/chain-docs/docs/wallets/cli.md

 ### Using `chain-maind`

 `chain-maind`is bundled with the Crypto.org Chain code.
-After you have obtain the latest `chain-maind` binary, run
+After you have obtained the latest `chain-maind` binary, run

 ```bash
 $ chain-maind [command]